2006 National League Championship Series: Game 1

 On a game pushed back a day by rain, both pitchers pitched magnificently.
 Tom Glavine earned the win with seven innings of shutout baseball.
 The game's only runs came on a two-run homer by Carlos Beltrán off losing pitcher Jeff Weaver in the sixth following a two-out single by Paul Lo Duca.
 Glavine was aided by stellar defense, as the Mets turned two double plays.
 In the third inning, with runners on first and second, third baseman David Wright caught a line drive off the bat of David Eckstein and threw to second to double up Yadier Molina.
 In the following inning, Juan Encarnación flied out to shallow center to Beltrán, who threw to first on the run to double up Albert Pujols, who went 0-for-3 with a walk.
 Left fielder Endy Chávez also made an excellent diving play on a flare hit by Ronnie Belliard.
 He replaced Cliff Floyd, who left in the second inning when he reaggravated his injured Achilles tendon.

-Following the game, Albert Pujols was controversially critical of Glavine's performance, saying that the Cards would have dominated him if they were on their "A" game.
+Following the game, Albert Pujols was controversially critical of Glavine's performance, saying that the Cardinals would have dominated him if they were on their "A" game.
 His exact words were:

 "He wasn't good.
 He wasn't good at all ...
 I think we hit the ball hard, we didn't get some breaks.
 I say he wasn't good at all.
 We just didn't get some opportunities and that's it....
 [He did the] same thing that he always does.
 Throw a changeup, fastball and that was it."

 Pujols' comments drew criticism from fans, talk-show hosts, broadcasters, and even his own manager.
 Tony La Russa, while maintaining that Pujols made the remarks in the heat of the moment, said "It's not a good statement.
 Glavine deserves credit."
 Tom Glavine, when asked, merely said that everyone is entitled to their own opinion.
 His teammate Billy Wagner, on the other hand, said:

 "I know if Albert would have said that about me, I wouldn't have been as veteraned, as seasoned about it ...
 I probably would have said something back.
 That's me.
 Tom is classy all the way ...
 Tom's done so much.
 Tom doesn't have to stoop to tell people how good he is ...
 His numbers speak for themselves.
 With 290 wins for somebody that has been in the league as long as he has is pretty self-explanatory ...Tommy's stature is much bigger than Pujols'.
 He's [got] a Hall of Fame induction coming.
 Albert doesn't.
 Albert's a great player, but you just don't know about tomorrow.
 In this clubhouse, Tommy is the epitome of class and great leadership.
 He leads by what he does in the field.
 He doesn't lead by what he says in the media."